Find Nursing Schools

 Public Public vs. Private

-Approximately 47% of the students who attend this school take out loans.
-The average amount of student loans is $10,035 a year.
-The school reports a student loan default rate of 0.6% which is much lower than the average rate of 10.8%!
+Roughly 50% of students at UVM take out loans to pay for college.
+The average amount of student loans is $10,657 a year.
+The school reports a student loan default rate of 1.7% which is much lower than the average rate of 10.8%!

 #3